perrutquist/StaticNumbers.jl/docs/src/example.md

 The following example is based on [this blog post](http://kristofferc.github.io/post/intrinsics/) describing how to use [SIMD.jl](https://github.com/eschnett/SIMD.jl) to multiply 3-by-3 matrices even faster than what [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) does.
 We want to generalize that example to arbitrary (but small) matrix sizes.

-Note: For matrix sizes other than 3x3, this example currenlty requres building Julia manually with [#34473](https://github.com/JuliaLang/julia/pull/34473) and [#34490](https://github.com/JuliaLang/julia/pull/34490).
-Hopefully both of those will be in Julia 1.4.0 to be released soon.
+Note: For matrix sizes other than 3x3, this example currenlty requres Julia with [#34473](https://github.com/JuliaLang/julia/pull/34473) and [#34490](https://github.com/JuliaLang/julia/pull/34490).
+These are in the latest nightly builds (1.5.0-DEV.206 and later) and hopefully they will also be in 1.4.0 when it is released.

 We start by defining the type `Mat`, which we'll use to hold our matrices, plus a few methods are needed to make `Mat` display and convert to other matrix types:
 ```julia